takeourcarsnow/ListenToThisSupbase/README.md

 ---

 ## Recent Updates

+- **Auto-Refresh (Autorefetch) Feed:**
+	The app now automatically refreshes the feed, likes, and comments every 30 seconds, even while you are viewing or listening.
+If a music player is active, only likes/comments and new posts are updated in-place, so playback is never interrupted.
+The feed also refreshes instantly when you return to the tab or window.
 - **Help Menu Revamp:**
 	The help overlay is now a full-featured new user guide, including step-by-step instructions, posting tips, queue/player info, keyboard shortcuts, and accessibility tips.
 - **UI Improvement:**